de Rham-Witt sheaves via algebraic cycles: The additive higher Chow groups

-\begin{defn} Recall a semi-local $k$-algebra $R$ is \emph{essentially of finite type} if there is a connected quasi-projective $k$-scheme $X= \Spec (A)$ of finite type over $k$ and a finite set of (not necessarily closed) points $\Sigma$ of $X$ such that $R = \mathcal{O}_{X,\Sigma}$.
-We say that it is \emph{of geometric type} if $\Sigma$ consists of only closed points.
+Recall that a semi-local $k$-algebra $R$ essentially of finite type is of the form $R = \mathcal{O}_{X,\Sigma}$, where $X$ is a quasi-projective $k$-scheme and $\Sigma \subset X$ is a finite set of points (not necessarily closed).
 The pair $(X, \Sigma)$ will be called \emph{an atlas for} $V= \Spec (R)$.
-An \emph{affine open subatlas} $(Y,\Sigma)$ of $(X,\Sigma)$ for $V$ is an atlas for $V$ such that $Y \subset X$ is an affine open subset. \end{defn}
+An \emph{affine open subatlas} $(Y,\Sigma)$ of $(X,\Sigma)$ for $V$ is an atlas for $V$ such that $Y \subset X$ is an affine open subset.
+A \emph{smooth atlas} $(X, \Sigma)$ is an atlas given by a smooth $X$.
+Note that since $\Sigma$ is finite and $X$ is quasi-projective, we can always choose an affine atlas for $V$.
+If $R$ is smooth over $k$, then we can find a smooth affine atlas.

-By Lemma \ref{lem:FA}, for any semi-local $k$-algebra $R$ essentially of finite type, we always have an atlas $(U, \Sigma)$, where $U$ is affine.
-We recall the following result from \cite[Lemmas 4.13, 4.14]{KP3} used in this paper: